-- 110 atmospheric fields at daily temporal resolution, with a horizontal resolution of approximately 1° and 30 vertical levels.
-The original CESM-LE data contains a 35-member ensemble of simulations started on 1 January 1920 and integrated forward in time until 2100.
-These 35 "macro ensemble" members were rerun for the period from 1 January 1990 to 31 December 1999 in order to obtain temporally high-resolution three-dimensional model output.
-To further increase the number of simulated JJA seasons, a "micro ensemble" with additional 35 members was branched off from member one of the macro ensemble, on 1 - 115 January 1980, by adding an $O(10^{-13})$ perturbation to the initial atmospheric temperature field of each micro ensemble.
-These additional micro ensemble runs are then integrated forward in time until 31 December 1999.
-Fischer et al. (2013) have shown that at the latest after a decade, the micro ensemble members exhibit a similar spread in atmospheric variables compared to members of the macro ensemble.
-Thus, for the period 1990-1999, the micro ensemble members can be regarded as additional independent members, yielding a total of 70 ensemble members covering the 10-year period from 1990-1999, i.e., 700 years - 120 of present-day climate.
+member one of the macro-ensemble, on 1 January 1980, by adding an $O(10^{-13})$ perturbation to the initial atmospheric temperature field of each micro-ensemble member.
+These additional micro-ensemble runs are then integrated forward in time until 31 December 1999.
+Fischer et al. (2013) have shown that at the latest after a decade, the micro-ensemble members exhibit a similar spread in atmospheric variables compared to members of the macro-ensemble.
+Thus, for the period 1990-1999, the micro-ensemble members can be regarded as additional independent members, yielding a total of 70 ensemble members covering the 10-year period from 1990 to 1999, i.e. 700 years of present-day climate.
 As for ERA-Interim data, a linear trend is removed from all JJA T2m data at each grid point and in each ensemble member.
 Note, however, that due to the ensemble set-up, this trend is calculated over only 10 years.